-I’m not talking about my check-in luggage or carry-on trolleys.
-I’m talking about the bags I like to use after I’ve already stowed my luggage in the hotel room and I’m busy exploring the streets of my travel destination.
+What bag do you always use when traveling?
+I’m not talking about your check-in luggage or carry-on trolleys.
+I’m talking about the bags you love to use when exploring the streets or ___ of my travel destination.

 Looking through years of travel albums, I noticed I tend to use the same baby backpacks and sling bags.
 I chose them not for the labels, but because they’re sturdy, anti-theft, flexible, and the design fits my personal fashion.
 They’ve become a significant part of my travel adventures.

 I got this as a gift back in 2010 when Yadu was still located in Makati’s hipster joint, The Collective.
 Their eco-friendly, Filipino-made designs use upcycled materials, such as vintage clothes from thrift shops.
-I use it as my airline carry-on or day bag when I’m off to the beach or a whole day of exploring.
+I use it as my airline carry-on or day bag when I’m off to the beach or a exploring the city.
 It’s easy to roll up and stuff into my luggage when I don’t need it anymore.
 This bag has sunbathed in the beaches of Hawaii and endured cold Christmases in Tagaytay.

 2. Tommy Hilfiger Canvass Tote